Chart Color Schemes

 Farrar features high concentrations of family households and group households, with a higher-than-average median household size

-Family households constitute 82.0% of all households, including 43.0% couples with children, 24.9% couples without children, and 12.4% single parent families.
-Non-family households account for the remaining 18.0%, with lone person households at 15.1% and group households comprising 4.0%.
-The median household size is 2.9 people, larger than the Greater Darwin average of 2.8.
+Family households are prevalent, accounting for 82.0% of all households.
+They consist of 43.0% couples with children, 24.9% couples without children, and 12.4% single parent families.
+Non-family households constitute the remaining 18.0%, with lone person households at 15.1% and group households comprising 4.0%.
+The median household size is 2.9 people, which is larger than the Greater Darwin average of 2.8.

 Frequently Asked Questions - Households